Whimsical cottages meet stunning coastline in this artist colony-turned-luxury retreat

-2. It’s Home to Eclectic Architecture (And a Unique Address System)
+Carmel’s Eclectic Homes (and a Unique Address System)

-Along with restaurants, Carmel Village is stocked with wine-tasting rooms, boutiques, and even a state-of-the-art performing arts center.
-Sip a Pinot Noir from Central Coast Wine Country or browse fancy pens at Bittner, a shop dedicated to the art of writing.
+Along with restaurants, art galleries, and places to sip, Carmel Village is stocked with charming boutiques and even boasts a historic mission and a state-of-the-art performing arts center.
+Browse fancy pens at Bittner, a shop dedicated to the art of writing, or shop for a unique candle at Wicks & Wax.
+Take a self-guided tour of the historic Mission San Carlos Borromeo de Carmelo, more commonly known as Carmel Mission, which dates back to 1770.
 If you’re jonesing for a show, the Sunset Cultural Center—built in 1926 as a public school—has had its beautiful Modern Gothic exterior and dramatic interior repurposed as a performance hall with exceptional acoustics.
 Drop by to see a performance, which could be anything from stand-up comedy to a rock band, a play, dance, or a rousing concert by the Monterey Symphony (check their calendar).

 But it’s the raw environment that best defines this stretch of California, and that means venturing out.
 Navigate 17-Mile Drive by car or bike, stopping to contemplate the Lone Cypress that’s clung to a patch of rock for centuries.
 Play a round at Pebble Beach, the No. 1 public golf course in the country, book a surf lesson, or make for Point Lobos State Reserve, where scuba divers and kayakers share the water with harbor seals and sea otters.
 When the day is almost done, hit the sand to admire the sunset over the Pacific with your canine companion, and ponder why it is you don’t live here.